ibm-cloud-docs/monitoring/agent/agent_windows.md

    The most commonly used metrics can be selected.
 Additional [Windows Exporter](https://github.com/prometheus-community/windows_exporter){: external} metrics can be added as a comma separated list.

-8. If `Prometheus metrics from files` is selected, specify the directory where metrics files are located.
+8. Metrics in Promethus format can be written by other processes to a file on the system.
+These metrics can be exported and sent to {{site.data.keyword.mon_full_notm}} by selecting `Prometheus metrics from files` then indicating the directory where the metrics are located.

 9. Click **Install** then **Finish** to complete the installation.